About Business Objects

 Data mapping

-Mapping is defining the data source for your measures and dimensions.
+Mapping defines the data source for your data fields.

 Map button

-If PubNub powers your real-time applications, Illuminate works with your Publish API and App Context data.
+If PubNub powers your real‑time apps, Illuminate works with your Publish API and App Context data.

-If you create Business Objects that link to any App Context data through mapping (like channel, user, or membership information), you must enable App Context for the chosen app’s keyset on the Admin Portal and configure all the required options (like enabling Membership Events if you want to track them).
+If you link to App Context data through mapping (channel, user, or membership), enable App Context for the app’s keyset in the Admin Portal and turn on required options (for example, Membership Events).

-To use data found in Publish API, select message from Category and then a Subcategory.
-If you select meta or body, enter the JSON key in the following JSON path text box.
-If the keys are nested, enter key.nestedkey.
+To use data from Publish API, select message in Category, then a Subcategory.
+If you select meta or body, enter the JSON key in JSON path.
+For nested keys, enter key.nestedkey.

 Publish API

-To use data found in App Context, select user, channel or membership from Category and then a Subcategory.
-If you select custom, enter the custom data field name in the following JSON path text box.
+To use data from App Context, select user, channel, or membership in Category, then a Subcategory.
+If you select custom, enter the custom data field name in JSON path.

 App Context API